FoxxMD/github-actions-docker-publish/README.md

     * `DOCKER_USERNAME` - your dockerhub username
     * `DOCKER_PASSWORD` - your dockerhub password
   * Add repository **variables**
-    * `DOCKERHUB_IMAGE_NAME` - the full name of the dockerhub image IE `foxxmd/my-project-name`
+    * `DOCKERHUB_SLUG` - the full name of the dockerhub image IE `foxxmd/my-project-name`
-    * `GHCR_IMAGE_NAME` - the full name of the GHCR image IE `ghcr.io/foxxmd/my-project-name`
+    * `GHCR_SLUG` - the full name of the GHCR image IE `ghcr.io/foxxmd/my-project-name`
     * If neither of the above variables are included then the job will not run
 * Go to repository settings -> Actions -> General
   *  Action permissions -> **Allow all actions...**
   * Workflow permissions -> **Read and write permissions**
   * Save

-The workflow will only push to each registry if the corresponding `_IMAGE_NAME` variable is not empty, so you need to fill in the `_IMAGE_NAME` variable for the registries you want to push to and can ignore the others.
+The workflow will only push to each registry if the corresponding `_SLUG` variable is not empty, so you need to fill in the `_SLUG` variable for the registries you want to push to and can ignore the others.

 ### Additional/Custom Registry